 One can feel like royalty, by taking a ride in a Bagghi for a mere 250 rupees.
 The beautiful gates show the intricate craftsmanship of the artists.

-Ashok- the auto driver, whom we had hired for that day, had many interesting stories to share.
+Rajasthan’s travel would be incomplete without visiting the beautiful Rajasthan forts.
+Ashok- the auto driver, whom we had hired for the day, had many fascinating stories to share.
 He took us to the Hanuman mandir, which, according to him, is a must, if you visit Jaipur.

-Before going to the Forts, we decided a stopover at the Jal Mahal.
+Before going to the Forts, we decided on a stopover at the Jal Mahal.

 Being a Sunday, Jal Mahal was bustling with roadside vendors, people leisurely walking, eating Chaat and Ice creams.